School of Social Work

 Students in this course will achieve competence in the theory and techniques of assessment and stage-appropriate treatment of persons with substance use and co-occurring disorders.
 (Offered every Fall)

-Prerequisite(s): (SWRK 5725 with a grade of B or higher or SLU MSW Human Behavior with a minimum score of S); (SWRK 5750 with a grade of B or higher or SLU MSW Practice Individuals with a minimum score of S); (SWRK 5751 with a grade of B or higher or SLU MSW Practice Communities with a minimum score of S)
+Prerequisite(s): (SWRK 5725 with a grade of B or higher or SLU MSW Human Behavior with a minimum score of S); (SWRK 5750 with a grade of B or higher or SLU MSW Practice Individuals with a minimum score of S); (SWRK 5751 with a grade of B or higher or SLU MSW Practice Communities with a minimum score of S); (SWRK 5702 with a grade of B or higher or SLU MSW Social Policy with a minimum score of S)

 Attributes: Social Work PhD Elective